Dance for Social Justice™ Dance for Social Justice™

 dance for social justice™

-Founded in 2014, the Dance for Social Justice™ (DSJ) workshop grew out of Mar Parrilla’s desire to use dance as a tool for social change.
-While she was teaching dance in urban settings, she organically provided her students with dance composition tools with which they explored themselves and their communities.
-She quickly realized that combining literacy and dance composition was a great way to engage people of all ages in a holistic process of creation of dance for social justice.
+Founded in 2014, the Dance for Social Justice™ (DSJ) workshop was born from Mar Parrilla’s desire to use dance as a tool for social change.
+While teaching in urban settings, she organically provided her students with dance composition tools, enabling them to explore both themselves and their communities.
+She soon realized that combining literacy with dance composition was an effective way to engage people of all ages in a holistic process of creating dance for social justice.

-Parrilla has worked as an educator in New York City and Boston public schools since 1998, and has a Master’s degree in Dance Education from New York University.
-The DSJ curriculum is informed by Paulo Freire’s philosophy of education as expressed in Pedagogy of the Oppressed, her studies on dance composition, and her experience as a performer and choreographer in the diaspora.
+Parrilla has worked as an educator in New York City and Boston public schools since 1998 and holds a Master’s degree in Dance Education from New York University.
+The DSJ curriculum is informed by Paulo Freire’s philosophy of education, as outlined in Pedagogy of the Oppressed, her studies on dance composition, and her experience as a performer and choreographer in the diaspora.

 The body thinks first, making dance one of the most honest forms of expression.
-Examples of expressions within activism, such as: fist-up, hands-up, sit-in, and die-in, show us that everyday gestures give human beings a unique vocabulary to communicate with people around the world.
+Activist gestures like the fist-up, hands-up, sit-in, and die-in demonstrate that everyday movements provide a unique vocabulary through which human beings communicate across cultures.

-Dance for Social Justice™ is a process-based workshop that delves into the universal language of movement, to generate conversations and create art around social justice issues in our communities.
-Participants exercise solidarity through group-work, the exchange of ideas, and by engaging on intentional discussions.
-Through a guided dance composition process, participants explore basic elements of dance composition to collectively create original dance pieces that reflect their experiences.
-The movements are generated by themselves, following the model of "for us, by us".
-DSJ™ believes that when the community members themselves create, move, and perform their stories, the work is shared in the most vivid, accurate, and genuine way.
+Dance for Social Justice™ is a process-based workshop that explores the universal language of movement to spark conversations and create art around social justice issues in our communities.
+Participants build solidarity through group work, the exchange of ideas, and intentional discussions.
+Through a guided dance composition process, participants explore the basic elements of dance to collectively create original pieces that reflect their experiences.
+Movements are self-generated, following the model of "for us, by us."
+DSJ™ believes that when community members create, move, and perform their own stories, the work is shared in the most vivid, accurate, and genuine way.

 Contact us!